empowerID/empowernow_docs/docs/services/bff/how-to/compose-local.md

 This summarizes the verified BFF-related settings from `CRUDService/docker-compose-authzen4.yml` for local/dev stacks.

+Note: For full environment variable definitions, see `../reference/settings-reference.md#contents` and anchors under each section.

 ## Top services used by BFF
 - Traefik (reverse proxy)
   - image: `traefik:v3.4.3`